Ranthambore National Park, Rajasthan, India

 How to get there

-9-hour international flight to Delhi Indira Gandhi International followed by a 1-hour domestic flight to Jodhpur.
+Fly into Delhi's Indira Gandhi International followed by a 1-hour domestic flight to Jodhpur.
 It's a 3-hour drive from Jodhpur airport to Aman-i-Khas.
 Alternatively, you can catch the train from Delhi to Jaisalmer.